How does it work?

 Can I change my order?

 Of course!
-If you want to change your box size, box type, potato preference or fruit preference just let us know by the end of a weekend for changes to be implemented the following week.
+If you want to change your box size, box type, potato preference or fruit preference just let us know by 12pm on a Saturday for changes to be implemented the following week.

 What happens if I want to leave the box scheme?

 Just let us know when you’d like your last box to be delivered, and we will cancel all future payments and work out whether you’re due a refund.
 It is of course, preferable if you leave the scheme after you’ve received all of your paid boxes, but we understand this isn’t always possible.
-Do remember however that we place our orders on a Monday AM so will need to know by the end of the weekend!
+Do remember however that we place our orders on a Monday AM so will need to know by 12pm on a Saturday!

 Are we plastic free?

 We aim to run our scheme as eco-friendly as possible.
 This includes reusing any undamaged boxes, and avoiding plastic on items that have their own protection, by either putting them in as they are or using brown paper bags.
 However, there are some items that we just can’t do without plastic.
 For example, small salad leaves such as rocket and mixed salad will wilt in paper bags or without plastic, particularly in the hot weather!

 If you’d like to have your box plastic free, you can let us know and we’ll make sure we don’t include any plastic in your box.
 This will however mean that you won’t receive any items which we deem necessary to have plastic.